origamitower/purr/design/README.md

-# Origami design
+# Purr design

-This folder contains documents describing the design of all features in Origami.
+This folder contains documents describing the design of all features in Purr.
 The current process is simple:

 - Proposals start in the `Idea` state, and can be discussed until accepted or rejected;
 - Accepted proposals require an experimental implementation and more technical discussions on its computational aspects (performance, memory usage, security, optimisability, etc);